What is the trial lesson like?

 Is my child musically talented?

 In my experience, parents ask this question for one of two reasons; either they’re naturally curious to see what a professional has to say about their little Mozart, or they want to know if their child has the kind of talent that’s worth investing their time and money in.
-Regardless of the reason, we should to stop using a loaded and misleading word like “talent” in front of our children!
-Becoming a great pianist is far more dependent on diligent practice than natural ability.
+Regardless of the reason, we ought to stop using a loaded and misleading word like “talent” to discuss a student’s progress or ability.
+Becoming a great pianist is far more dependent on diligent practice than innate “talent.”
 In fact, a recent study showed that children from musical families, (in which one or both parents was a musician or had studied music), were no more successful at piano lessons than their non-musical counterparts.
 Another study showed that music students who were praised for their talent were more likely to give up after a failure or quit when the difficulty level increased.
 Conversely, students who were praised for their work ethic were more likely to persevere through challenges, and even reported higher levels of enjoyment from practicing their instrument.

 Sometimes after hearing a great performer, we can’t help but think they may be genetically predisposed to play piano, but the truth is no one is able to sound talented without putting in real time and effort.
 In short, every child has the capacity for music; they just need to practice!